Tracking Error: Return Stacking versus Replacement

 Figure 2: Active Returns of Different Asset Allocation Schemes

 Source: Tiingo.
 Calculations by Newfound Research.
-Stocks is the SSgA S&P 500 Trust (“SPY”).
-Bonds is the iShares Core U.S. Bond ETF (“AGG”).
-Commodities is the Invesco DB Commodity Index Tracking Fund (“DBC”).
-Cash is the SSgA 1-3 Month Treasury Bill ETF (“BIL”).
-Returns are gross of all fees, transaction costs, and taxes with the exception of underlying fund expense rations.
+Stocks are represented by the SPDR S&P 500 ETF Trust (“SPY”).
+Bonds are represented by the iShares Core U.S. Aggregate Bond ETF (“AGG”).
+Commodities are represented by the Invesco DB Commodity Index Tracking Fund (“DBC”).
+Cash is represented by the SPDR Bloomberg 1-3 Month T-Bill ETF (“BIL”).
+Returns are gross of all fees, transaction costs, and taxes with the exception of underlying fund expense ratios.
 Returns assume the reinvestment of all distributions.
 60/40 is 60% Stocks / 40% Bonds.
-50/40/10 is 50% Stocks / 40% Bonds / 10% Commodities.
-54/36/10 is 54% Stocks / 36% Bonds / 10% Commodities.
-60/30/10 is 60% Stocks / 30% Bonds / 10% Commodities.
 60/40/10 is 60% Stocks / 40% Bonds / 10% Commodities / -10% Cash.
 Past performance is not indicative of future results.

 This means our tracking error is no longer impacted by the opportunity cost of what we might have to sell to make room.
 Rather, the tracking error is simply due to whatever we’re stacking on top.

-Stocks Bonds Commodities Borrowing
+Stocks | Bonds | Commodities | Borrowing | |

-60/40 60% 40%
+60/40 | 60% | 40% | ||

-60/40/10 60% 40% 10% -10%
+60/40/10 | 60% | 40% | 10% | -10% |

-Difference 0% 0% 10% -10%
+Difference | 0% | 0% | 10% | -10% |

 And here’s an interesting fact about diversification: if we assume that what we’re selling in the portfolio has the same volatility as whatever we’re adding, then the tracking error created via stacking will always be less than or equal to the tracking error created by replacing holdings.

 What’s the trade-off?
-The stacking approach will generally lead to a higher portfolio volatility than the replacement approach, though it may not be higher than the original portfolio.
+The stacking approach will generally lead to higher portfolio volatility than the replacement approach, though it may not be higher than the original portfolio.

 For example, selling stocks and bonds from a 60/40 to make room for a strategy like managed futures would have historically lowered the overall portfolio volatility.
-Stacking managed futures on top of a 60/40, on the other hand, would’ve historically kept the portfolio’s volatility around the same level as the 60/40.
+Stacking managed futures on top of a 60/40, on the other hand, would have historically kept the portfolio’s volatility around the same level as the 60/40.

 Conclusion